 But then he became aware of the sound of Saren’s breathing, deep, ragged, almost growling.
 That wasn’t good.
 He swallowed through his dry throat and hazarded a glance towards the door.

-Saren was standing there, a black, looming shadow.
-His head was down, chin almost touching his chest, mandibles slanted to reveal his teeth, eyes shining with menace that made Nihlus’s crest crawl.
+Saren stood there, a black, looming shadow.
+His head was down, chin almost touching his chest, lips drawn to reveal his teeth, eyes shining with menace that made Nihlus’s crest crawl.
 There was something so savage about the stare, so raw and cold and devoid of sympathy or any feeling other than blind rage or perhaps even hatred, that Nihlus was sure Saren would charge at him right that moment and rip his throat out with his bare hands.

-But Saren interrupted him by lifting up a hand.
-It meant: shut up or you’re dead.
-And this time, the gesture was underlined by a cloud of biotic sparks that seemed to flare up and die off at random over Saren’s entire body.
+But Saren lifted a hand to interrupt him.
+A ripple of biotic sparks flared up and died down at random over his entire body.
 Nihlus was pretty sure the display wasn’t intentional, as Saren wasn’t the type to do parlor tricks with his powers.
 And that made it all the more terrifying.

 So he nodded, and started taking the jewelry off his fingers.
-Not really surprised to find his hands were trembling.
-The hurtful ringing noises were tearing holes in his ears.
+Not really surprised to find his hands trembling.
+The shameful ringing tore holes in his ears.
 In his chest.
 Perhaps it was for the best, that Saren had shut him up.
 What was there to say?
-His mind struggled for ideas, but there were none, nothing, only the overwhelming feeling that he’d messed up, that he’d messed up bad, and that he would probably find himself on the wrong side of the airlock within minutes.
-It scared him more than death by Saren’s hands.
-He didn’t dare look at him again.
+He struggled for ideas, but there were none, nothing, only the overwhelming feeling that he’d messed up, that he’d messed up bad, and that he would probably find himself on the wrong side of the airlock within minutes.
+Banishment scared him far more than death.
+He didn’t dare look at Saren again.
 He didn’t know what to do.
 Spirits!
 What the fuck have I done?
 He wished he knew.
 And how the fuck do I fix it?
 Provided that there was anything left to be fixed.
 Oh Spirits.
 Oh Spirits.

 He clenched his teeth and knelt down to collect the pieces of the badge.
 Was it the right thing to do?
 Must have been, since Saren didn’t try to stop him.

-“I’m sorry I dropped it,” he muttered at last, only realizing how terribly ashamed he was from the tones of his own cracked voice.
-“I just wanted to see… to… you know?”
+“I’m sorry I dropped it,” he muttered at last, letting the shame vibrate under his cracked voice.
+“I just wanted to see… To… you know?”
 He gestured helplessly in the silence.
 “And it was already broken.”
 Like Saren didn’t know that.
 What a stupid, stupid thing to say.

 But Saren made no reply.
 Nihlus turned towards the door.
 There was no one there.

 He awoke in the middle of the night.
-A glance at the clock on the conferencing terminal, 4:04 AM.
-Sounds were coming from downstairs.
+The noise was coming from downstairs.
 And there was light on the staircase.
-Nihlus jumped like someone had spilled a bucket of boiling water on him, hit the low ceiling with his head and stumbled forward with the blanket still entangled around his legs until it strangled him and he fell face down.
+Nihlus jumped like someone had spilled a bucket of cold water on him, hit the low ceiling with his head and stumbled forward with the blanket wrapped around his legs until it tightened into a knot and he fell face down.